paulkaefer/thesis-checker/README.md

 # thesis-checker
 grep thesis file(s) with the aim of improving grammar

+Your thesis must be in a text format, such as [LaTeX](https://en.wikipedia.org/wiki/LaTeX).

 ## instructions
 To check grammar, run ```./grammar-checker "path/to/files/to/check/*"``` or escape the asterisk with a backslash (\\)